neugierige/swift-style-guide/README.md

 ##Making / Requesting Changes

-Feedback and changes are encouraged!
-The current maintainers of this style guide are @brightredchili and @loganwright.
+Feedback and change are encouraged!
+The current maintainers of this style guide are @brightredchili.
 If you have an issue with any of the existing rules and would like to see something changed, please see the [contribution guidelines](CONTRIBUTING.md), then open a pull request. :zap:

 ##Goals